 Dining at a Barcelona Michelin starred restaurant is a must for food-focused travelers.

 Local Barcelona chefs are highly skilled at transforming food using molecular gastronomy techniques like dehydration and spherification going back to days when Ferran and Albert Adrià operated elBulli up the Catalunyan coast in Roses.
 Although elBulli closed in 2011, Barcelona diners continue to have access to an inordinate number of Michelin-starred restaurants and a whole lot of foam.

-Barcelona currently has 19 Michelin starred restaurants including two (ABaC and Lasarte) with three stars each.
+Barcelona currently has 19 Michelin starred restaurants including three (ABaC, Cocina Hermanos Torres and Lasarte) with three stars each.
 Disfrutar, run by former El Bulli Chefs Oriol Castro, Mateu Casañas and Eduard Xatruch, is currently ranked 5th on the World 50 Best Restaurants list.

 Michelin dining isn’t cheap and requires advance planning.
 However, for those who have the budget and make advance reservations, dining at a Barcelona Michelin restaurant will likely be a trip highlight.